 With layers of delicious, soft flavors and swirls of ooey-gooey, rich, melted chocolate, this chocolate snack cake is perfect for breakfasts, brunch, snacktime and even dessert!
 If you have a chocolate lover in your family, this cake is an absolute MUST!

-By definition, coffee cake can be any type of cake intended to be eaten with coffee or tea at breakfast.
-Coffee cake, also known as coffeecake or snack cake, is typically moist and tender in texture and can be square, round, rectangular or loaf-shaped.
-They are usually flavored with cinnamon and topped with streusel or a crumble topping and drizzled with a sweet glaze.
-Coffee cake can also contain nuts, fruits or jam.
+By definition, a coffee cake is any type of cake intended to be eaten with coffee or tea at breakfast.
+Coffee cake, also known as coffeecake or snack cake, is typically moist and tender in texture with a square, round, rectangular, or loaf-shape.
+They are usually contain cinnamon flavor along with a steusel or crumb topping and sweet glaze.
+Additionally, coffee cake can also contain nuts, fruits or jam.

 Coffee cake gets its name from the fact that it is intended to be served with coffee.

 American coffee cakes are more cake-like in texture and typically leavened with either baking powder and/or baking soda.
-The exact ingredients in cake can vary greatly depending on region and recipe.
+The exact ingredients in cake recipes will vary greatly depending on region and household.

 - Sugar